wellsjo/srnd/README.md

-surround.js is a set of fast and powerful utility functions for searching through large strings of text and wrapping a search term in custom tags.
+surround.js is a set of utility functions for searching through large strings of text and wrapping a search term in custom tags.

 Let's say your website has a search function, and you want to highlight all the search results.  surround.js makes that very easy.